seandspringer/Black_Hole_Universe/README.md

 ## How To Run The Simulation

 After succesfully building and running the `Rust` program (see _Build and Run_ below),
-users will be presented with a UI containing the universe and various HUD elements.
+users will be presented with a UI containing the universe and various HUD elements (see image
+at the top of this repo for reference).

 1. Total Simulation Time and Black Hole Count: in the top left corner of the HUD are text
    fields labled `Total Time:` and `Black Holes:`.
 These are counters for the length of time